awsdocs/amazon-emr-release-guide/doc_source/emr-pig-udf.md

-# Call User Defined Functions from Pig<a name="emr-pig-udf"></a>
+# Call user\-defined functions from Pig<a name="emr-pig-udf"></a>

 Pig provides the ability to call user\-defined functions \(UDFs\) from within Pig scripts\.
 You can do this to implement custom processing to use in your Pig scripts\.
 The languages currently supported are Java, Python/Jython, and JavaScript \(though JavaScript support is still experimental\.\)

 The following sections describe how to register your functions with Pig so you can call them either from the Pig shell or from within Pig scripts\.
-For more information about using UDFs with Pig, see [Pig Documentation](http://pig.apache.org/docs/) for your version of Pig\.
+For more information about using UDFs with Pig, see [Pig documentation](http://pig.apache.org/docs/) for your version of Pig\.

 ## Call JAR files from Pig<a name="UsingJarsWithPig"></a>